OTI Festival 1995: Festival overview

 The festival was held on Saturday 11 November 1995, beginning at 21:00 PYST (00:00+1 UTC).
 It was presented by Menchi Barriocanal and Rubén Rodríguez.
 The musical director was Oscar Cardozo Ocampo, who conducted the orchestra when required.

-The winner was the song "Eres mi debilidad" performed by Marcos Llunas representing Spain; with "Canción contra la tristeza" by Alberto Plaza representing Chile placing second; and "Hoy que no estás" by Cristina Rebull representing Cuba placing third.
+The winner was the song "Eres mi debilidad", written by Alejandro Abad, and performed by Marcos Llunas representing Spain; with "Canción contra la tristeza", written and performed by Alberto Plaza representing Chile, placing second; and "Hoy que no estás", written by Carlos Miguel Ojeda, and performed by Cristina Rebull representing Cuba, placing third.
 The first prize was endowed with a monetary amount of US$30,000, the second prize of US$20,000, and the third prize of US$10,000.
 The festival ended with a reprise of the winning entry.